Serving Our Students

 Advisors are located in the Office of Instruction and Student Affairs, 260 Mulford Hall.

 Undergraduate Advisors specialize in a particular CNR major program.
 They know about faculty, course offerings, scholarships, internships, and career opportunities.
 They can help you find the appropriate faculty to mentor you with coursework, individual research, letters of recommendation, or graduate school options.
 Advisors assist you with long-term program planning, meeting graduation requirements, and department regulations, policies, and information.
 Find your advisor.

 Faculty Advisors are faculty assigned to advise students about a particular major or field of study, CNR course content, research, and the achievement of academic and career goals.

 Students are often assigned a faculty advisor when they declare a major, depending on the department requirements.
 Faculty advisors are not aware of all College policy and campus requirements, so rely on your Undergraduate Advisor for these issues.

 The work of peer advisors is integral to the success of their fellow CNR undergraduates.
 Peer advisors are trained in understanding CNR and university requirements, policies, and procedures, and they help with CNR recruitment and enrichment programs.
 They work at information tables in the residence halls, participate in the CNR Welcome Day Program, Cal Day, CalSO, and they assist CNR student affairs staff with various other outreach programs.
 They also design and manage their own college-wide advising projects.
 Most importantly, they introduce their fellow students to a wide variety of campus services and resources.

 CNR’s personalized student services program sets us apart from other colleges and academic units on campus.
 Thanks to our generous and active alumni base and our student-centered credo, CNR’s undergraduates benefit from:

-Visit Student Resources to get more information about these and other services and programs.
+Learn more about these and other services and programs.